The second pillar for small business success is ‘marketing and sales’.

 Remember: every business is a ‘marketing business’.
 Marketing and sales are vital to your ongoing business success.

-Let’s move onto the next foundational pillar of business: Product Fulfillment.
+Let’s move onto the next foundational pillar of business: Business Fulfillment.

 The video presentations on this page contain images that were used under a Creative Commons License.
 Click on the links below to see the full list of images and attributions: